 Sometimes it may be appropriate to encourage your friend to seek professional help.
 There are lots of people they could speak to, and you could help them work out who they would feel comfortable talking to - the Here for you directory is a good starting place.

 It is important to remember that you are not responsible for your friend’s problem, and if they won’t seek help you are not responsible for their actions or the consequences.
 Your role is simply to encourage them to seek help and provide a listening ear.

-If you don’t feel comfortable or able to talk to your friend about your concerns directly, do speak with someone else, for example your personal tutor, a college tutor, or your hall warden.
+If you don’t feel comfortable or able to talk to your friend about your concerns directly, do speak with someone else, for example your personal tutor, your department's senior tutor, or your hall warden.
 You could also talk with one of Imperial’s student counsellors, to check whether the support you are giving your friend is helpful.

 In more extreme circumstances, such as if you have concerns over your friend’s safety, you should alert others, even if this is against your friend’s wishes.
 Don’t feel like you are going behind your friend’s back – it is important to look out for each other and whilst it might feel uncomfortable you are acting in their best interests as the College needs to know about issues in order to be able to offer appropriate support.